-extent, expect and accept.41 But, more important: my regimentation has two implications which amount to strengthening the conception of ontological emergence:
+In addressing this problem, the first point to note is that, as I stressed: given the wealth of examples in which physicists justifiably talk about emergence (and which the philosophical literature has also endorsed), pervasiveness is something one may, to some extent, expect and accept.
+But, more important: my regimentation has two implications which amount to strengthening the conception of ontological emergence:

-(1) The requirement that T_t , and a sufficiently good interpretation of it, must exist.
-My conception makes emergence less pervasive than it might at first sight appear, because of the requirement that T_t must be a bare theory, presented in the same form as T_b : usually as a triple, subject to the requirements in Section 2.1.
+- (1) The requirement that $T_t$ , and a sufficiently good interpretation of it, must exist.
+My conception makes emergence less pervasive than it might at first sight appear, because of the requirement that $T_t$ must be a bare theory, presented in the same form as $T_b$ : usually as a triple, subject to the requirements in Section 2.1.
 Thus one cannot take an arbitrary bottom theory, apply to its elements S, Q, and D some arbitrary map one calls 'link', and claim that one has emergence: for one is not guaranteed to get as the range of the map labelled 'link' a bare theory!
 Likewise for the interpretation, which must be sufficiently good, in the sense of the preamble of Section 2.1: it must be empirically adequate and the interpretation map must be surjective.
-Again, some arbitrary map one calls 'link' will in general not secure empirical adequacy of $T_t := \operatorname{ran}(\operatorname{link})$, nor will the thus-obtained theory describe the whole domain.

-(2) The requirement of novel reference, for ontological emergence.
-Interpretations that are genuinely novel (because they refer to novely in the physical system) and, at the same time, empirically adequate to within required accuracies, need not be abundant.
+Again, some arbitrary map one calls 'link' will in general not secure empirical adequacy of $T_t := \text{ran}(\text{link})$ , nor will the thus-obtained theory describe the whole domain. - (2) The requirement of novel reference, for ontological emergence.
+Interpretations that are genuinely novel (because they refer to novelty in the physical system) and, at the same time, empirically adequate to within required accuracies, need not be abundant.
 The reason is as follows:

 Ontological emergence requires that we have a case of idealisation (see Section 2.1.2), so that there is a physical system to which the map refers.
 And this is, in fact, a considerable restriction on the linkage map: Norton (2016: p.
 46) states that 'merely declaring something an idealization produced by taking a limit is no guarantee that the result is well-behaved.'
 In other words, 'the limit operations generate limit properties only.
 They do not generate a single process that carries these properties, for these properties are mutually incompatible' (p.
-44).42
+44).

-Ontological emergence thus crucially depends on the choice of ranges: for $D_t \not\subseteq D_b$ is the mark of novelty of reference.
-The ranges are to be determined by the theory's best interpretation, which is subject to empirical adequacy and the other constraints mentioned in Section 2.1 (see also below).
+Ontological emergence thus crucially depends on the choice of ranges: for $D_t \nsubseteq D_b$ is the mark of novelty of reference.
+The ranges are to be determined by the